 - root canal work

-But before you commit to getting dental work in Bangkok you’ll need to do some research and planning.
-We have created this guide to answer some common questions and help you prepare for your dental trip.
+But before you commit to getting dental work in Bangkok you'll need to do some research and planning.
+We've created this guide to answer some common questions and help you prepare for your dental holiday.

 Table of contents

 Why visit a dentist in Bangkok?

 There are a few reasons that people travel to get dental work in Bangkok including the substantially lower dental costs, the location and the quality and standard of dental care.

 The main reason people travel overseas for dental work is the chance to save money – particularly if their home country has high dental costs.

 Even if you have dental insurance, this may only cover part of the cost of your treatment.
 Certain cosmetic dentistry procedures like teeth whitening and veneers may not be covered at all.
 So if you have the chance to save enough money that you can afford an exotic holiday as well, why wouldn't you take it?

 The following table gives an idea of Bangkok dentist price lists for some of the most common procedures for dental tourism:

 £600 - £1,500